ffxx68/Sharp_ce140f_emul/README.md

 [LOAD or SAVE demo](https://www.youtube.com/watch?v=3_DliJE_47g&t=2s)

-The complete KiCAD project is included here on github, but here's a direct link in case you would like to order some directly by the company used to manufacture the boards above:
+The complete KiCAD project is shared here on github ([KiCad project](https://github.com/ffxx68/Sharp_ce140f_emul/tree/main/KiCad_v1)), but here's a direct link to the manufacturer project, ready for production, in case you would like to order some directly:

 [Sharp_ce140f_emul by AISLER](https://aisler.net/p/DIQRWUOC)